Trump, Biden Scrap on Oil, Virus With Just Over a Week to Go

 As for Biden and oil, while ending the nation's reliance on fossil fuel is popular among many liberals, the idea could hurt him among working-class voters in swing states such as Pennsylvania, Ohio and Texas who depend on the industry, and fracking in particular, to make a living.

 Trump's allies immediately began running new attack ads seizing on the Democrats' inconsistent answers on energy.
 One ad unveiled Friday calls Biden and Harris “fracking liars.”
-Another claims Biden's plans could cost up to 600,000 jobs in Pennsylvania alone.
+Another claims Biden's plans could cost thousands of jobs in Pennsylvania alone, but does not provide any evidence.

+As part of his plan to fight climate change, Biden has said he would ban new gas and oil permits — including fracking — on federal lands only.
+The vast majority of oil and gas does not come from federal lands.

 In Florida, Trump’s fate is likely tied to his leadership on the pandemic.
 Trying to repair his diminished standing among older Americans on that subject, he made several over-the-top claims to his retirement community crowd, painting Biden as the one who would harm them.
 Biden’s election, the president said, “would mean that America’s seniors have no air conditioning during the summer, no heat during the winter and no electricity during peak hours.”